Welcome to the Friends of the Little Spokane River Valley.

 To Residents in the Little Spokane River Valley:

 The community trail system along the Little Spokane River has been a blessing to get fresh air and enjoy nature.
 The use of the trail has increased dramatically over the past few years.
-As many of you know, the Friends of the Little Spokane River Valley has plans to build a new section of trail between Midway Road and Colbert Road.
-This new trail section would run along the west side of Little Spokane River Drive and connect two sections of the existing trail system creating a large loop.
-The first two small sections have been started on the Colbert Road end.
-Building the new trail section would create needed construction jobs and improve our community.
+As many of you know, the Friends of the Little Spokane River Valley has begun building a new section of trail between Midway Road and Colbert Road.
+This new trail section runs along the west side of Little Spokane River Drive and connects two sections of the existing trail system creating a large loop.
+The first two small sections have been completed on the Colbert Road end.
+And we recently completed a section near Midway Road.
+You can support this work with an online donation below.
 The FLSRV has already invested in a survey and finished design drawings.
-This is truly a “Shovel Ready Project”.

 The FLSRV Board Members